I’ve noticed my blog getting some hits from the following type of search term:

 And one would have to make some tough lifestyle choices in regard to whether or not they live in the city, whether or not they want to be single, and whether or not they truly enjoy eating Thai food regularly.

 However, much of this math is moot, as I don’t think it’s realistic that someone who has access to that kind of capital would all of the sudden find it impossible to generate some kind of additional income.
 Even just $100 or $200 per month (seeing as how my purchasing power has been tripled over here) would go a long way, which wouldn’t be difficult to come up with.

-I believe a value-conscious, mindful, flexible, pragmatic, single person in the city, eating/enjoying Thai food daily, could actually live a fairly decent life in Chiang Mai on the kind of passive dividend income a $200,000 portfolio could generate.
+I believe a value-conscious, flexible, single person in the city, eating Thai food daily, could actually live a fairly decent life in Chiang Mai on the kind of passive dividend income a $200,000 portfolio could generate.

 No, the lifestyle isn’t going to be glamorous.
 But there would be a great deal of autonomy, which is my favorite luxury of all.

-Alternatively, one could move to a more rural area (out in a province) and face very little limitations in terms of lifestyle.
+Alternatively, one could move to a more rural area and face very little limitations in terms of lifestyle.

-Furthermore, meeting and building a relationship with someone who also generated some income of their own (such as meeting a local professional) would open up one’s options rather immensely, assuming one would eventually split at least some expenses with this person.
+Furthermore, having a relationship with someone who also generated some income of their own (such as meeting a local professional) would open up one’s options immensely.
+That’s assuming one would eventually split at least some expenses with this person.

 (This article was only designed to provide food for thought, not to be an all-encompassing and customized plan for anyone specifically.
 But if you’re interested in a more custom long-term solution, I do offer a one-on-one coaching service.)